drewbennison/thesingleseater/README.md

 # thesingleseater
-The data and code behind The Single Seater
+The data and code behind The Single Seater, www.thesingleseater.com.